codedge/livewire-companion/README.md

 The Livewire component needs to inherit the `Datatable` class.
 Then make sure you configure the component as you like:

 * `$model`: Specify the model class, _mandatory_
-* `$perPageOptions`: Available options show items per page, __default__: `5, 10, 25`
+* `$perPageOptions`: Available options show items per page, _default_: `5, 10, 25`
 * `$searchingEnabled`: Enable/Disable searching, _default_: `true`
 * `$sortingEnabled`: Enable/Disable sorting, _default_: `true`
 * `$template`: Overwrite Datatable template path, _default_: `vendor.livewire-companion.datatable`

 ## Contributing

 If you miss any component or want to extend functionality and/or fixing bugs - feel free to submit a PR.
-I am happily merge it in.
+I happily merge it in.